here’s been an awakening. Have you felt it?

 It’s our job to scavenge the galaxy and find the best Star Wars content for you.
 No Jedi mind tricks or click-baity articles here.
 Just honest reviews from Star Wars experts who are fans like you.

 Sure, reviewing any kind of fandom is a subjective experience, but this is our mission.
 It’s why we developed an entire Youtini Review System.
-Our reviewers rate books on a scale of 1-10 based on plot, characters, originality, writing, and entertainment categories.
+Our reviewers rate books based on plot, characters, originality, writing, and entertainment categories and attach an overall label from Masterpiece all the way to Mediocre.

 Make sense?
 Okay, prepare for the jump to hyperspace!
 Let’s get to the list!